boblaublaw/mcp/README.md

 mcp usage:

 mcp <options> Source Destination1 [ DestinationN ] ...
-	The Source can be a file or directory.
-	If the Source is a file, the Destinations may also be files or directories.
-	If the Source is a directory, the Destinations must be directories.

 options:
     -f: force overwrite destination file
     -h: create hash files for every source file
     -p: create parent directories where needed
     -v: increase verbosity (vv, vvv, etc)
+    -?: help (add -v for more help)

+Guidance:
+    The Source can be a file or directory.

+    If the Source is a file, the Destinations may also be files or directories.

+    If the Source is a file and the Destination is a directory, the source file name will be created in the Destination directory

+    If the Source is a directory, the Destinations must be directories.

 Examples:
+    mcp sourceFile DestFile
+        file to file copy. (same as 'cp')

+    mcp -h sourceFile DestFile
+        file to file copy with hashing

-	mcp sourceFile DestFile1 DestFile2
+    mcp sourceFile DestDir
+        create sourceFile in DestDir

-	mcp sourceFile DestFile1 DestFile2
+    mcp -p sourceFile DestDir
+        create sourceFile in DestDir, create DestDir if needed

-	mcp sourceFile DestFile1 DestFile2
+    mcp sourceFile DestFile DestDir
+        both at the same time
 ```

 Build has only been tested on OS 10.9.5